SyeedaKudhsia8/Quiz-Brain/README.md

 # Quiz-Brain

-Retrieving questions from website and genrating a quiz game to enhance your/someone else's knowledge is queit fun.
+Retrieving questions from the website and generating a quiz game to enhance your/someone else's knowledge is quiet fun.